researcherben/structural-simulation-toolkit/sst_logging/Simplified_SST_Logging.md

 **Prefix Data.**  Prefix data is a formatted string printed at the beginning of the log message, before the programmer's message.
 The following information can be included in the prefix data.

 * @f - Name of the file from which the log message is being printed.
-* @l - File line numnber from which the log message is being printed.
+* @l - File line number from which the log message is being printed.
 * @p - Name of the function from which the log message is being printed.
 * @r - MPI rank of the calling process.
 Will be empty if there is only a single rank.
 * @R - MPI rank of the calling process.
 Will be 0 if there is only a single rank.